stathissideris/spec-provider/README.md

 10% of the total recorded values, then the value is an enumeration.
 This threshold is configurable.

+Looking at the actual numbers can make this logic easier to understand.
 For the small sample above:

 ```clojure
 > (provider/infer-specs (gen/sample (s/gen ::role) 5) ::role)